kevinlei28/WARE-Net/README.md

 ## 📝 Citation

 If you find this repository or our West Africa road surface product useful for your research, please consider citing our paper:
-## Citation

-If you find this work useful, please cite our paper:

 ```bibtex
 @article{Lei2026WARE,